JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 Storing values in parameters allows you to:

-* quickly reuse frequently used values;
+* Quickly reuse frequently used values;

-* create reusable [templates](build-configuration-template.md) and [meta-runners](working-with-meta-runner.md) whose parameter values are overridden in target configurations;
+* Create reusable [templates](build-configuration-template.md) and [meta-runners](working-with-meta-runner.md) whose parameter values are overridden in target configurations;

-* add flexibility to your build configurations: parameter values can be quickly altered in TeamCity UI, via the [service message](service-messages.md) sent during a build, or in the [Run Custom Build dialog](running-custom-build.md);
+* Add flexibility to your build configurations: parameter values can be quickly altered in TeamCity UI, via the [service message](service-messages.md) sent during a build, or in the [Run Custom Build dialog](running-custom-build.md);

-* hide sensitive information that should not be visible to regular TeamCity developers;
+* [Hide sensitive information](typed-parameters.md#Password) that should not be visible to regular TeamCity developers;

-* improve readability of your configurations by using shorter parameter references instead of full values, and so on.
+* Improve the readability of your configurations by using shorter parameter references instead of lengthy plain values, and so on.

-See the following article for examples of simple use cases where you can opt for storing values in parameters: [](using-build-parameters.md).
+See the following article for simple use cases where you can store values in parameters: [](using-build-parameters.md).

 ## Main Use Cases